coppersoft/copcompiler/README.md

 (C) 2022 - Lorenzo Di Gaetano

-This is a side project of Planar Engine
+This is a side project of Planar Framework

 https://github.com/coppersoft/planar